Turkey Necks and Giblets, Oh My!

 Each year around Thanksgiving, I always get a chuckle about the first turkey I ever made on my own.
 It was an eye-opening experience at the crack of dawn – one I have never lived it down.
 Pulling a turkey neck out of a raw turkey is not for the faint of heart.
 Since then, I have made several turkeys and now it is old hat… sometimes, I even remember to take out the giblets.

 The first time I cooked a turkey on my own, I got up at the crack of dawn and began the bird and all the sides.
 By myself.
 I followed the directions in my Betty Crocker Cookbook… washing the turkey, seasoning it…

-No one told me about the neck and giblets.
+No one told me about the turkey neck and giblets.

 At 4 am, because we had an 80 pound turkey and we were eating at noon (okay, maybe it was 15 pounds), I yank this neck out of the turkey… and had NO CLUE what it was.

 I knew what it LOOKED like though.

 I called my dad– who was still in bed.
 Which, in my family, is never a good thing.

 Me: Dad!
 What the hell is in my turkey?

 Dad: Huh?
 What are you talking about?